What is a Community Health Needs Assessment?

-Every community has different health care needs, including diabetes management, obesity and weight loss management, chronic illness, substance abuse, sexual health, and more.
+Every community has different health care needs, including diabetes management, obesity and weight loss management, chronic illness, substance abuse, and more.

 That's why our assessment team pulls together a broad set of health care consumers from each service area to help us identify the health needs of each individual community.